postmanlabs/labs-docs/_posts/01_postman/02_sending_api_requests/2017-05-04-authorization.md

 To use the OAuth 2.0 authorization:
 1. In the "Authorization" tab, select OAuth 2.0 from the TYPE drop down menu.
-2. From the "Add authorization data to" drop down menu, select either "Request UR"L or "Request Headers".
+2. From the "Add authorization data to" drop down menu, select either "Request URL" or "Request Headers".
 3. To set the authorization parameters for a request, you have three options:
    * Click the **Get New Access Token** button.
 The GET NEW ACCESS TOKEN screen appears.
 Enter the appropriate values, click        the **Request Token** button to populate the "Access Token" field, and then click the **Send** button.
    * In the "Access Token" field, enter a token, enter an environment defined variable, and click the **Send** button.